orchestrator

 1. Go to Tenant > Settings.

-3. Click the Add Cloud Provider Subscription icon and select your provider:
+3. Select the Add Cloud Provider Subscription icon next to the Cloud Provider Connections.

 5. Add the cloud connection details applicable for the selected cloud provider, as specified above in the Requirements section: